IBM/maximo-labs/MkDocs/monitor_live_demo_asset/docs/convert_pi.md

 **b.** Select Import from the burger menu:</br>
 ![NR - Import](img/convert_pi_06.png)

 **c.** Click on `select a file to import` and select the file you just downloaded.
-It will create some new flows in Node-RED.
+Click `Import` and it will create some new flows in Node-RED.

 **d.** Wait for something like this:</br>
 ![NR - Import](img/convert_pi_07.png)